wadams458/SilentBob/README.md

 - Hunger- a boolean variable that will show a sad face when its TRUE, meaning the pet is hungry
 - sleepiness- a boolean variable that will show a sad face when its TRUE, meaning the pet is sleepy
 - dead- a boolean variable that will show a lifeless face when its TRUE, meaning the pet is dead
-- Un-happy timer- stores a value that will be used to count down from when the pet is not happy.
+- timer- stores a value that will be used to count down from when the pet is not happy.
 - cont...
 The pet will die when the timer reaches zero.

   // ----------Mood Changes--------------------